Call for Papers

 Important dates:

-The 9th International Workshop on Annotation of Real World Data for Artificial Intelligent Systems is held as part of the European Conference on Artificial Intelligence (ECAI) 2025 in Bologna, Italy https://ecai2025.org/workshops/
+The 10th International Workshop on Annotation of Real World Data for Artificial Intelligent Systems is held as part of the German Conference on Artificial Intelligence (KI) 2025 in Bremen, Germany https://ki2026.gi.de/

 Organising committee: